executablebooks/sphinx-book-theme/docs/launch.md

 You can automatically add buttons that allow users to interact with your book's content.
-This is either by directing them to a BinderHub or JupyterHub that runs in the cloud, or by making your page interactive using Thebelab.
+This is either by directing them to a BinderHub or JupyterHub that runs in the cloud, or by making your page interactive using Thebe.

 To use either Binder or JupyterHub links, you'll first need to configure your documentation's repository url: